quocnapy2001/Student-Performance-Linear-Regression/README.md

 # Student-Performance-Linear-Regression

-AIM: This project is for study purpose with the goal to utilises supervised learning such as linear regression to predict student perfromance based on academic and behavioural predictors.
+AIM: This project is for study purpose with the goal to utilise supervised learning such as linear regression to predict student perfromance based on academic and behavioural predictors.

 STEP:
 - Load the dataset